imba/imba.io/content/intro.md

 # Installation [wip]

+The easiest way to get started using Imba is to clone the [webpack-app-imba](https://github.com/imba/webpack-app-imba) template on GitHub and use it to start your project.

 Installation guide and decent starter templates coming soon.
-Until then, just `npm install imba@pre` and start exploring :)
+Until then, you can run `npm install imba@pre` and start exploring.

 # Community